candostyavuz/candost_DamnVulnerableDefi/README.md

 5. Trigger execute with stored ID.
 6. Withdraw stolen funds to attacker's wallet

 **Takeaway:** Putting `ACTION_DELAY_IN_SECONDS` is a good idea to prevent actions paid with flashloans but using snapshot information for determining the voting power kills the whole idea.
-Instead, forcing users to stake funds (at least some period of time) or checking active balance might have prevented the issue.
+Instead, forcing users to stake funds (at least some period of time) might have prevented the issue.